nsw logo NSW Government

 When to conduct air monitoring

-Air monitoring helps determine if exposure standards are being exceeded or approached.
-It should be carried out when there is uncertainty about the level of the worker’s exposure.
-Air monitoring also tests the effectiveness of control measures in reducing exposure.
+Air monitoring should be carried out when there is uncertainty about a worker’s level of exposure and whether the exposure could exceed the workplace exposure standard (WES).
+It can also be used to assess the effectiveness of existing control measures in minimising exposure.

 Who should conduct air monitoring

-Air monitoring should be conducted by a competent person, such as an occupational hygienist.
-The monitoring must be done in the person's breathing zone to accurately determine their exposure to airborne contaminants.
+Air monitoring should be conducted by a competent person, such as an occupational hygienist, with samples taken in the worker's breathing zone to accurately determine their exposure to airborne contaminants.

 Health monitoring

-Persons conducting a business or undertaking (PCBUs) must ensure that health monitoring is carried out for a worker if there is a significant risk to worker’s health because of exposure to a hazardous chemical referred to in Schedule 14 such as lead, cadmium or chromium.
+Persons conducting a business or undertaking (PCBUs) must ensure that health monitoring is carried out for a worker if there is a significant risk their health from exposure to any Schedule 14 hazardous chemicals, such as lead, cadmium or chromium.

-This may be the case where there is reliance on low order controls such as respiratory protective equipment or administrative controls to control excessive exposure below relevant exposure standards.
+This requirement may apply where a PCBU is relying on lower-order controls, such as respiratory protective equipment or administrative controls, to keep exposure below the relevant workplace exposure standards.

-PCBUs should consult or obtain advice from a medical practitioner or occupational physician on suitable health monitoring for exposure to welding fumes.
+PCBUs should also consult, or obtain advice from, a medical practitioner or occupational physician experienced in health monitoring to determine the appropriate monitoring for workers exposed to welding fumes.

-Guidance on suitable health monitoring for the specific hazardous chemicals is available from SafeWork Australia.
+Guidance on suitable health monitoring for specific hazardous chemicals is available from SafeWork Australia.

 Further information and resources